Call Us

 Following on from detoxification, we recommend entering a residential rehabilitation programme for your morphine addiction.
 Through workshops, group therapy sessions and individual key working time, a person has the opportunity to learn about the causes and triggers of their drug abuse, discover ways to improve their self-worth and confidence, and develop strategies for life going forward.

-All people who undertake a residential addiction treatment programme at Priory then receive a personalised continuing care plan to help them to navigate a life in recovery.
-Ongoing support, meetings and groups also form part of our free 12-month aftercare service*, so that the people we work with remain well-supported during their first year in recovery.
+All people who go through a residential addiction treatment programme at Priory then receive a personalised continuing care plan to help them navigate a life in recovery.
+Ongoing support, meetings and groups also form part of our free 12-month aftercare service, so the people we work with remain well-supported during their first year in recovery.

 Blog reviewed by Dr Michael Bristow (MA, MBBS, FRCPsych), Consultant Adult Psychiatrist at Priory Hospital Woking